Regulations for Contract Research

 All universities throughout Europe were required to implement the separate accounting methods by 1 January 2009.

-Contract research, performed by the university at the request of and in agreement with a usually non-public funder for a return service in the form of an expert opinion, reports, research results and the like, represents an economic activity for the university.
+Contract research, performed by the university at the request of and in agreement with a usually non-public funder in the form of an expert opinion, reports, research results and the like, represents an economic activity for the university.
 To prevent public funds from being used in the performance of contract research, the service must be provided either at the market price or an amount arrived at through calculating the full cost plus a reasonable margin.

 Full-cost prices include all costs, including so-called indirect costs (e.g. infrastructure, energy costs, rent) and are known as overhead.